yxLOL/yxLOL.github.io/index.md

 I might also include the personal programming projects, but that wouldn't be the primary usage of the site.

-## Copyrights and Privacy
-Feel free to contact me if you are not certain.
-In general, as part of the CC BY-SA 4.0 liscense, you can share and use the materials as long as it's not for commercial use, and I would not be responsible for any consequences resulted from using them.

-I *do not* include any trackers or analytic tools on this website, though these can be easily integrated with the theme I use.
-I've removed all codes and files that I've found relevant to this function.
-However, I'm not sure about the third-party embeded sources (pictures, music, videos) etc.

 ## Final Thoughts

 Thanks for bearing with me.
 If you are interested in contributing to the site/any random projects I'm working on, you can find my contact information [here](https://yxlol.github.io/yx/pages/contact/).
 Any comments and suggestions for resources are welcome, and while I'm really not the best person to answer anything, feel free to drop questions.